iraziud/FacilityManagmentSystem-Hibernate/README.md

 FacilityUsageClient:  local testing client of various facility usages and prints list of all facilites.

-MaintainanceUsageClient: local testing client that shows the va
+MaintainanceUsageClient: local testing client that shows the maintainance (gas, water, electricity).

 HerokuMain: client that runs on Heroku to show testing of PersonClient, FacilityUsageClient, and MaintainanceUsageClient.